Sue003/headphones/README.md

 # headphones
-In tgis project am willing to implement from scratch a web site using  HTML/CSS/Accessibility/Responsive design with no libraries required.
+In this project am willing to implement from scratch a web site using  HTML/CSS/Accessibility/Responsive design with no libraries required.